boazbk/crypto/lec_14_zero_knowledge.md

 ### Nuclear disarmanent

-I think it's fair to say that Barack Obama and Vladimir Putin don't see eye to eye on too many topics.
-However, one point they do agree on is the need for both the U.S. and Russia to reduce their nuclear arsenal.
-Obama has called in 2009 to set as a long term goal a "world without nuclear weapons" and in 2012 talked about concretely talking to Russia about reducing  "not only our strategic nuclear warheads, but also tactical weapons and warheads in reserve".
-Putin has said already in 2000 that he sees "no obstacles that could hamper future deep cuts of strategic offensive armaments" (though lately has been talking about developing new missiles).
-This is not surprising.
-The two countries have reached a dangerous and expensive equilibrium by which each has about [7000 nuclear warheads](https://www.armscontrol.org/factsheets/Nuclearweaponswhohaswhat), much more than is needed to wipe out human civilization many times over.[^population]
+The United States and Russia have reached a dangerous and expensive equilibrium by which each has about [7000 nuclear warheads](https://www.armscontrol.org/factsheets/Nuclearweaponswhohaswhat), much more than is needed to decimate each others' population (and the population of much of the rest of the world).[^population]
+Havine so many weapons increases the chance of "leakage" of weapons, or of a launch (which can result in a an all our war) through fault in communications or rogue commanders.
-This not only increases the chance of "leakage" of weapons, but also threatens the delicate balance of the [Non-Proliferation Treaty](https://en.wikipedia.org/wiki/Treaty_on_the_Non-Proliferation_of_Nuclear_Weapons) which at its core is a bargain where non-weapons states agree not to pursue nuclear weapons and the five nuclear weapon states agree to make progress on nuclear disarmament.
+This also threatens the delicate balance of the [Non-Proliferation Treaty](https://en.wikipedia.org/wiki/Treaty_on_the_Non-Proliferation_of_Nuclear_Weapons) which at its core is a bargain where non-weapons states agree not to pursue nuclear weapons and the five nuclear weapon states agree to make progress on nuclear disarmament.
 These weapons are also very expensive to maintain.

+These huge quantities of nuclear weapons are not only dangerous, as they increase the chance of a leak or of an individual failure or rogue commander causing a world catastrophe, but also extremely expensive to maintain.
+Indeed, U.S. President Obama called in 2009 to set as a long term goal a "world without nuclear weapons" and in 2012 talked about concretely talking to Russia about reducing  "not only our strategic nuclear warheads, but also tactical weapons and warheads in reserve".
+On the other side, Russian President Putin has said already in 2000 that he sees "no obstacles that could hamper future deep cuts of strategic offensive armaments" (though lately has been talking about developing new missiles).

 There are many reasons why progress on nuclear disarmanent has been so slow, and most of them have nothing to do with zero knowledge or any other piece of technology.
 But there are some technical hurdles as well.
 One of those hurdles is that for the U.S. and Russia to go beyond restricting the number of _deployed_ weapons to significantly reducing the _stockpiles_, they need to find a way for one country to verifiably prove that it has dismantled warheads.